Jocelyn Crane

-Jocelyn Crane (June 11, 1909 – December 16, 1998), aka Jocelyn Crane-Griffin, was an American carcinologist, most famous for her research on the fiddler crab and her work with the New York Zoological Society’s (now the Wildlife Conservation Society) Department of Tropical Research.
+Jocelyn Crane (June 11, 1909 – December 16, 1998), aka Jocelyn Crane Griffin, was an American carcinologist, most famous for her research on the fiddler crab and her work with the New York Zoological Society's (now the Wildlife Conservation Society) Department of Tropical Research.

-She became a key figure and expert in ethology – concentrating on the behavior of tropical animals, jumping spiders, praying mantises, butterflies and most importantly, fiddler crabs.
+She became a key figure and expert in ethology – concentrating on the behavior of tropical animals, jumping spiders, praying mantises, butterflies, and most importantly, fiddler crabs.
 Her lifelong research on fiddler crabs—researching their morphology, systematics, biogeography and behavior—was published in her 1975 seminal work Fiddler Crabs of the World.

 Biography

 Crane was born in St. Louis, Missouri.
 She was educated at Smith College in Northampton, Massachusetts, graduating with a zoology degree in 1930.

 Career

-In 1930, she went straight from university to become a laboratory assistant on William Beebe’s staff for the Second Bermuda Oceanographic Expedition at the New York Zoological Society’s Department for Tropical Research, which was based at Nonsuch Island, Bermuda.
+In 1930, she went straight from university to become a laboratory assistant on William Beebe's staff for the Second Bermuda Oceanographic Expedition at the New York Zoological Society's Department for Tropical Research, which was based at Nonsuch Island, Bermuda.

 In 1932, she was promoted to Laboratory Associate at the Department for Tropical Research.
-Her early work focused on structure, distribution and viability of surviving organisms concerning more than a hundred deep-sea fish and invertebrates.
-In 1933, Crane was given the new job title of Technical Associate and from 1934 began to write her own articles about her research at the department – her first entitled “Deep-sea Creatures of Six Net Hauls” which was published in the NYZS's Bulletin.
+Her early work focused on the structure, distribution, and viability of surviving organisms concerning more than a hundred deep-sea fish and invertebrates.
+In 1933, Crane was given the new job title of Technical Associate and from 1934 began to write her own articles about her research at the department – her first entitled "Deep-sea Creatures of Six Net Hauls" which was published in the NYZS's Bulletin.

 Crane continued to produce valuable scientific work with the department and turned her attention to the study of copepods.
 In 1935, she was able to identify around 60 species of copepods, of which almost half had never before been recorded in Bermuda.
-New data was recorded on color during life, swimming methods, breeding habits, growth stages, relative numbers of different species and sexes, diurnal migrations, effects of storms and currents and general viability.
+New data was recorded on color during life, swimming methods, breeding habits, growth stages, relative numbers of different species and sexes, diurnal migrations, effects of storms and currents, and general viability.

 Her first scientific article came in 1936 during work in the West Indies.
-Published in Zoologica, it was titled “Notes on the Biology and Ecology of Giant Tuna, Thunnus thynnus Linnaeus, observed at Portland, Maine”.
+Published in Zoologica, it was titled "Notes on the Biology and Ecology of Giant Tuna, Thunnus thynnus Linnaeus, observed at Portland, Maine".

-In 1938, her attentions began to turn towards crabs, and she studied more than 200 species during the Eastern Pacific Zaca expedition that year.
-This interest continued in 1939, when she brought a catalog of 2,500 worldwide crab titles up to date and began papers on the life-histories and evolution of crabs.
+In 1938, her attention began to turn towards crabs, and she studied more than 200 species during the Eastern Pacific Zaca expedition that year.
+This interest continued in 1939 when she brought a catalog of 2,500 worldwide crab titles up to date and began papers on the life histories and evolution of crabs.
 This was to become the main interest of her career, the result being her 1975 publication on fiddler crabs.